 If you’re not planning on renting a car, you can easily take an Uber here to some of the attractions above.

-Hope you found something that piqued your interest in this list of what to do in Pasadena.
+We hope you found something that piqued your interest in this list of what to do in Pasadena.

 What plans will you be making?
 What are you looking forward to the most?